dm3-org/dm3-spec/docs/specification/message-transport/mtp-transport.md

 The message datastructure contains the following information:

 * **Message:** This string contains the actual message.
-For service messages (like READ_RECEIPT or DELETE_REQUEST), this field may be empty or undefined.
+For service messages (like READ_RECEIPT, RESEND_REQUEST, or DELETE_REQUEST), this field may be empty or undefined.
 The message MUST be **plain text** (UTF-8), optionally flavoured with **Markdown** highlightings.
 If other encodings of the message are provided, those MUST be attached as attachment (embedded with data scheme only), still providing the text representation in the message string.
-Clients able to interprete the encoded attachment may display the this instead of the original message string.
+Clients able to interprete the encoded attachment may display this instead of the original message string.
 Others will visualize the message text as plain text or Markdown formatting.
 * **Metadata:** This object contains all meta information to the message.
 Some attributes are mandatory, others are optional.
 Also, application specific attributes can be added.
-The [MessageMetadata Structure](#message-meta-data-structure) is described in detail below.
+The [MessageMetadata-Structure](#message-meta-data-structure) is described in detail below.
 * **Attachments:** Media or other files or special encodings of the message may be an attachment to a message, defined as array of URIs (data, https, ipfs).
 [Attachments](#attachments) are described in detail below.
 * **Signature:** This is the signature with the sender's signature key on the SHA-256 hash of the message datastructure without the signature field.